 Copyright © Reed Business Information, a division of Reed Elsevier Inc. All rights reserved.

-Daniel Bouchard’s books include The Filaments (Zasterle Press) in addition to Diminutive Revoultions and Some Mountains Removed.
+Daniel Bouchard’s books include Spider Drop, The Filaments (Zasterle Press), and Diminutive Revolutions .
 His chapbook, Art and Nature was published by Ugly Duckling Press in 2014.